Appraisal Deep Dive: The Ritz‑Carlton Residences, Portland — A Case Study in a Well‑Managed Turnaround (2026)

 Smallest Condo: 313 SF—Studio unit in Portland (1920s-era building in the Alphabet District/Nob Hill).This sale represents the smallest unit in the 2025 Portland Region condo dataset—a compact studio in an historic building with walkable access to Powell’s Books, NW 23rd Avenue shops/restaurants, Providence Park, Washington Park, and the Rose Garden.
 At 313 SF, this transaction typifies the micro-studio segment in older urban buildings, where small size limits functional utility and buyer appeal but offers an entry point for singles, young professionals, or investors.
 Such units often trade at low absolute prices and PPSF due to space constraints.
 Photos of this property are currently available online.

-Largest Condo: 5,786 SF—Combined 5-bedroom, 4.1-bathroom unit occupying the entire third floor of its building n Portland (West Hills area).
-This was a resale of a rare merged unit created by merging three individually recorded condo units into a single expansive residence.
+Largest Condo: 5,786 SF—Combined 5-bedroom, 4.1-bathroom unit occupying the entire third floor of its building in Portland (West Hills area).
+This was a resale of a rare merged unit created by combining three individually recorded condo units into a single expansive residence.
 The layout offers generous single-floor living with city and mountain views, including five dedicated parking spaces, guest parking, and three large storage closets (two combined).
 The sale closed at $1,040,000 after an original listing price of $1,950,000.
 The significant discount from original list ($1.95M → $1.04M) illustrates that the combined whole was not valued as greater than the sum of its parts—a reminder that market perception, functional utility, and buyer pool can limit premiums for unusually large or custom configurations in condo settings.
 The extremely high monthly HOA dues ($5,203) likely contributed to the prolonged marketing and ultimate pricing outcome, underscoring how carrying costs can materially impact marketability and buyer interest in high-end projects.
 Photos of this property are currently available online.

-Highest Monthly HOA Dues: The crown for the highest monthly HOA dues is the same property as the largest condo.
+Highest Monthly HOA Dues: $5,203—The crown for the highest monthly HOA dues is the same property as the largest condo.
 By merging three units together the previous owner assumed a substantially higher monthly HOA bill.
 It is technically possible to add walls back in and revert the single unit back to three individual condos.

 Highest Monthly HOA Dues Per SF: $1.92/SF—2-bedroom, 2-bathroom unit in Portland (mid-century building in King’s Hill Historic District).
 This sale closed at $361,500 in cash, with monthly HOA dues of $2,321 (including property taxes).
 At $1.92 per square foot, this represents the highest HOA intensity in the 2025 Portland Region condo dataset.
 The elevated dues burden, even at a relatively affordable sales price, illustrates how carrying costs can significantly narrow the buyer pool and create affordability barriers for many potential purchasers.
 Photos of this property are currently available online.